torvalds/linux/Documentation/driver-api/driver-model/devres.rst

   devm_platform_get_and_ioremap_resource()
   devm_iounmap()

-  Note: For the PCI devices the specific pcim_*() functions may be used, see below.
+  Analte: For the PCI devices the specific pcim_*() functions may be used, see below.

 IRQ
   devm_free_irq()